METRIX IAP

 Why It Works

 Low-noise, brand-ownable.
 Each line sounds like a position, not an ad.
 Brevity communicates confidence.
-The APEX buyer responds to precision, not volume.
+The KOV buyer responds to precision, not volume.

 Pillar B — Product Proof